Pokémon Center Lillie Nendoroid Review

 What’s Good About This Nendoroid?

-This Nendoroid is super adorable and she feels very high quality.
-Her arm and leg pegs feel tight and I haven’t had any issues with her limbs randomly falling off, which is a common problem with a few of the other Nendoroids I own.
-She also stays on the stand well and I haven’t had any issues with her falling off.
-The paint application looks amazing and I haven’t noticed any paint application errors.
+This Nendoroid is super adorable, and she feels very high quality.
+Her arm and leg pegs feel tight, and I haven’t had any issues with her limbs randomly falling off, which is a common problem with a few of the other Nendoroids I own.
+She also stays on the stand well, and I haven’t had any issues with her falling off.
+The paint application looks amazing, and I haven’t noticed any paint application errors.
 She looks great and is an excellent addition to my Pokémon Nendoroid collection.

 What’s Bad About This Nendoroid?

 The main thing I dislike about this figure is that her hat has a tendency to fall off.
 Nendoroids usually have pegs to keep all of their accessories attached, but Lillie’s hat just sits on top of her head.
-Good Smile likely made this choice to prevent a visible hole or peg on her head if you want to display her without the hat, but I would prefer it if there was something to hold her hat onto her head so it doesn’t fall off if the shelf she sits on gets bumped.
-It isn’t a huge deal if you display your Nendoroids somewhere where you won’t accidently knock them over.
+Good Smile likely made this choice to prevent a visible hole or peg on her head if you want to display her without the hat, but I would prefer it if there was something to hold her hat onto her head, so it doesn’t fall off if the shelf she sits on gets bumped.
+It isn’t a huge deal if you display your Nendoroids somewhere where you won’t accidentally knock them over.

 Lillie also didn’t come with as many accessories as some other Nendoroids.
 She only has Nebby, her hat, and her bag, plus the preorder bonus Pokédoll.
 She also doesn’t have any extra legs to display her in different poses.
 I’ve noticed the Pokémon Center Nendoroids in general seem to come with fewer accessories than some of the other Nendoroids from other series.